-The flight left Heathrow on time (9.45pm) and the flight was excellent.
-EVA operate brand new 777’s with latest entertainment technology, so you could choose to watch videos etc. when you wished, and we all had personal screens.
-Sarah and Jamie were occupied for the entire flight, even Sue and I managed to watch a couple of films in between eating and sleeping.
+The plane left Heathrow on time (9.45pm) and the flight was excellent.
+EVA operates brand new 777s with the latest entertainment technology, we could choose to watch videos, etc. when we wished, and we all had personal screens.
+This meant Sarah and Jamie were occupied for the entire flight, even Sue and I managed to watch a couple of films in between eating and sleeping.

-We are staying in a chalet in the hotel grounds, quite large, very quiet and peaceful, all we can hear is the little brats next door (Jamie and Sarah!).
-We have stayed at this hotel for the lasy 8 years (I think) and have been in most of the room types over the years, but Sarah and I think this is the best, Jamie and Sue are still making up their minds.
+We are staying in a chalet on the hotel grounds, quite large, very quiet, and peaceful, all we could hear is the little brats next door (Jamie and Sarah!).
+We have stayed at this hotel for the last 8 years (I think) and have been in most of the room types over the years, but Sarah and I think this is the best, Jamie and Sue are still making up their minds.